MicrosoftDocs/SupportArticles-docs/support/visualstudio/click-check-box-treeview.md

 ---
-title: When clicking a Check box in a TreeView
+title: Click a check box in a TreeView
-description: Describes how to know when the user clicks a Check box in a TreeView control. ms.date: 04/24/2020 ms.prod-support-area-path:
+description: Describes how to know when the user clicks a check box in a TreeView control. ms.date: 04/24/2020 ms.prod-support-area-path:
 ---
 # How to know when the user clicks a check box in a TreeView control

-This article describes how to know when the user clicks a Check box in a TreeView control.
+This article describes how to know when the user clicks a check box in a TreeView control.

 _Original product version:_ &nbsp;  Visual C#
 _Original KB number:_ &nbsp; 261289